-YOU MIGHT ALSO ENJOY:
+YOU MIGHT ALSO ENJOY THESE CLEAN EATING RECIPES:

-- 2 cups cooked, whole grain pasta
+- 2 cups cooked whole grain pasta

-- 1/2 cup 1% milk
+- 1/2 cup milk

-- 1/8 teaspoon dried, ground mustard
+- 1/8 tsp. dried mustard

-- Salt to taste
+- salt to taste

-- In a medium pot, warm the milk over medium heat.
+In a medium pot, warm the milk over medium heat.
 You want it hot, but not boiling.

-- Whisk in the flour.
+Whisk in the flour.
 Continue whisking for 2-3 minutes to be sure it's well incorporated and doesn't settle to the bottom.

-- Whisk in the mustard.
+Whisk in the mustard.

-- Remove pot from heat and stir in the cheese.
+Remove pot from heat and stir in the cheese.
 Stir until completely melted and combined.
 If the cheese doesn't melt enough, return pot to the stove over low to medium heat.

 VERY IMPORTANT: Do NOT let the sauce boil.
 You only want the pot on the heat until the cheese is just melted.
 Then remove immediately.

-- Add salt to taste and pour sauce over your pasta.
+Add salt to taste and pour sauce over your pasta.